Ovarian cancer: Prognosis

 Ovarian cancer usually has a relatively poor prognosis.
 It is disproportionately deadly because it lacks any clear early detection or screening test, meaning most cases are not diagnosed until they have reached advanced stages.

 Ovarian cancer metastasizes early in its development, often before it has been diagnosed.
 High-grade tumors metastasize more readily than low-grade tumors.
 Typically, tumor cells begin to metastasize by growing in the peritoneal cavity.
 More than 60% of women presenting with ovarian cancer have stage-III or stage-IV cancer, when it has already spread beyond the ovaries.
 Ovarian cancers shed cells into the naturally occurring fluid within the abdominal cavity.
 These cells can then implant on other abdominal (peritoneal) structures, including the uterus, urinary bladder, bowel, lining of the bowel wall, and omentum, forming new tumor growths before cancer is even suspected.

-The five-year survival rate for all stages of ovarian cancer is 46%; the one-year survival rate is 72% and the ten-year survival rate is 35%.
-For cases where a diagnosis is made early in the disease, when the cancer is still confined to the primary site, the five-year survival rate is 92.7%.
+The five-year survival rate for all stages of ovarian cancer is over 50% in the UK; the one-year survival rate is 80% and the ten-year survival rate is around 40%.
+For cases where a diagnosis is made early in the disease, when the cancer is still confined to the primary site, the five-year survival rate is 95%.
 About 70% of women with advanced disease respond to initial treatment, most of whom attain complete remission, but half of these women experience a recurrence 1–4 years after treatment.
 Brain metastasis is more common in stage III/IV cancer but can still occur in cancers staged at I/II.
 People with brain metastases survive a median of 8.2 months, though surgery, chemotherapy, and whole brain radiation therapy can improve survival.

 Ovarian cancer survival varies significantly with subtype.
 Dysgerminomas have a very favorable prognosis.
-In early stages, they have a five-year survival rate of 96.9%.
+In the early stages, they have a five-year survival rate of 96.9%.
 Around two-thirds of dysgerminomas are diagnosed at stage I. Stage-III dysgerminomas have a five-year survival of 61%; when treated with BEP chemotherapy after incomplete surgical removal, dysgerminomas have a 95% two-year survival rate.
-Sex-cord-stromal malignancies also have a favorable prognosis; because they are slow-growing, even those with metastatic disease can survive a decade or more.
+Sex-cord-stromal malignancies also have a favorable prognosis, because they are slow-growing, and even those with metastatic disease can survive a decade or more.
 Low malignant potential tumors usually only have a bad prognosis when there are invasive tumor implants found in the peritoneal cavity.

-Complications of ovarian cancer can include spread of the cancer to other organs, progressive function loss of various organs, ascites, and intestinal obstructions, which can be fatal.
+Complications of ovarian cancer can include the spread of the cancer to other organs, progressive dysfunction of various organs, ascites, and intestinal obstructions, which can be fatal.
 Intestinal obstructions in multiple sites are the most common proximate cause of death.
 Intestinal obstruction in ovarian cancer can either be a true obstruction, where tumor blocks the intestinal lumen, or a pseudo-obstruction, when tumor prevents normal peristalsis.
 Continuous accumulation of ascites can be treated by placing a drain that can be self-drained.